NixOS/nixpkgs/doc/languages-frameworks/rust.md

 # User's Guide to the Rust Infrastructure

-Rust is packaged with nixpkgs, although there are no rust crates packaged in nixpkgs.
-Therefor, one has to use `cargo` directly.

-To install the rust compiler and cargo, one has to put
+To install the rust compiler and cargo put

 ```
 rustStable.rustc